Statistical determinism in non-Lipschitz dynamical systems: Definition of regularized solutions

-in the domain of the focusing attractor.
-The corresponding solution $\bx(t)$ of system (\ref{ODEb}) blows up in finite time $t_b$; see Proposition~\ref{propSol}.
+Consider initial condition $\bx_0 \in \mathcal{D}(\mathcal{A}_-)$ in the domain of the focusing attractor.
+The corresponding solution $\bx(t)$ of system \eqref{ODEb} reaches the origin in finite time $t_b$; see Proposition~\ref{propSol}.
 Let us consider the solution $\bx^\nu(t)$ of regularized system (\ref{eqn:epsRegCopy}) with the same initial condition for a given (small) viscous parameter $\nu > 0$.
-The solution $\bx^\nu(t)$ exists and is unique globally in time.
-The two solutions $\bx(t)$ and $\bx^\nu(t)$ coincide up until the first time, when the solution enters the regularization region $|\bx| \le \nu$; see Fig.~\ref{fig2}(a).
-We denote this \textit{entry time} by $t_{ent}^\nu$, which has the properties
+This solution exists and is unique globally in time.
+The two solutions $\bx(t)$ and $\bx^\nu(t)$ coincide up until the first time, when the solution enters the ball $B_\nu$; see Fig.~\ref{fig2}(a).
+We denote this \textit{entry time} by $t_\ent^\nu$, which has the properties

-The regularization functions $\bH$ will be chosen such that the solutions spend only a finite time in the regularization region.
-Then, we can choose a particular \textit{escape time} $t_{esc}^\nu > t_{ent}^\nu$ such that $|\bx^\nu(t)| > \nu$ for $t \ge t_{esc}^\nu$.
+We assume that the regularization is such that the solutions spend only a finite time in the ball $B_\nu$.
+Then, we can select an \textit{escape time} $t_\esc^\nu > t_\ent^\nu$ such that $\bx^\nu(t) \notin B_\nu$ for $t \ge t_\esc^\nu$.
 The corresponding \textit{entry} and \textit{escape points} are denoted by